The maturity amount of a Fixed Deposit

-Here’ how maturity amount is calculated:
+Here’s how maturity amount is calculated:

-• Deposit tenor: The amount of time you would stay invested in the Fixed Deposit.
-Usually, FDs have a lock-in period.
+- Tenor: Usually, FDs have a lock-in period.
 Longer tenor results in higher maturity amount.